-While the election of Kamala Harris to vice president is historic, she isn’t the first person of color to hold the position.
+While the election of Kamala Harris to vice president was historic, she isn’t the first person of color to hold the position.
 The first was actually Charles Curtis, who took office nearly a century ago.

 Curtis was a member of the Kaw Nation who served as Herbert Hoover’s vice president from 1929 to 1933, and he has a complicated historical legacy.
 Curtis supported women’s voting rights, child labor laws and the 1924 Indian Citizenship Act.
 At the same time, he promoted assimilationist policies that harmed many Native Americans.
 One of his most significant impacts on U.S. policy is the Curtis Act of 1898, which weakened Native governments and helped break up Indigenous reservations.

-Listen to HISTORY This Week Podcast: The Complicated Political Legacy of VP Charles Curtis
+HISTORY This Week Podcast: The Complicated Political Legacy of VP Charles Curtis

 Growing Up in Kansas